???????On Faith, Mystery and Nothingness

 Most of all, he could not accept, could not believe that his wife of a lifetime–what she had meant to him, the essence of her–could be reduced to simply a collection of cells that had once lived and were no more.
 And since this belief was his strongest impulse, it followed that he must believe, beyond a physical manifestation, that she continued to live.
 And if this latter belief was really stronger than his former academic belief, which was no belief at all, he reasoned that this was faith, perhaps not in the accepted pure sense of the word, but what he called a negative faith— by default–but faith nonetheless.

 I don’t know much, but what I do know is this.
-Faith will not, for most of us, strike like a lightening bolt.
+Faith will not, for most of us, strike like a lightning bolt.
 Faith will not end doubt.
 Faith, negative as it may feel at times, is not an end, is not even a means to an end.
 Faith is likely just the beginning of a spiritual dialogue that prevents us from cocooning into the complacency and relativity of modern life–which surely is to live death in advance of the fact.

 “Were art to redeem man, it could do so only by saving him from the seriousness of life and restoring him to an unexpected boyishness.”
 N. Frye